aws-samples/amazon-security-lake-ocsf-validation/validate_1.0.0-rc.2/README.md

 # License <a name="License"></a>

-This library is licensed under the MIT 1.0 License.
+This library is licensed under the MIT-0 License.